 When you stay at LeConte Lodge in Great Smoky Mountains National Park, you have to work a little bit to get there.
-Located at 6,360 feet, LeConte Lodge can be reached by any of five hiking trails.
-Llamas play a key role in getting food and other supplies to the remote lodge.
+Located at 6,360 feet, LeConte Lodge can be reached by guests on foot on six hiking trails.
+But how does the lodge get its supplies?
+The answer is llamas.
+These sure-footed creatures play a key role in getting food and other supplies to the remote lodge.

 Hot Mountain Meals

 But a little exertion just means that the lodge’s family-style meals are even more of a welcome sight.
 Breakfast consists of scrambled eggs, grits, Canadian bacon, pancakes and biscuits.
 Lunch is served only to those who stay more than one night.
 However, you can purchase a sack lunch for your hike down for $13.
 Dinner includes beef, gravy, mashed potatoes, green beans, baked apples and the menu may change for those staying multiple nights.
 If you are interested in wine with your dinner, be sure to pack $13 per person.

 For more information: